ansys/pyacp/doc/source/user_guide/concepts/material_property_sets.rst

 Material property sets can either be constant or variable.
 Constant property sets are defined by a single value per property.
-Variable property sets depend on field variables such as temperature, fiber volume content, etc.
+Variable property sets depend on field variables such as temperature and fiber volume content.

 Currently, only the constant property sets can be modified with PyACP.
 Variable property sets can be inspected, but not modified.